Water rescue after fishing net catches man off Algies Bay, North Auckland

 "Someone has been yelling 'help' and a light has been seen flashing."

-The Coastguard, police, including the Eagle helicopter, and St John Ambulance responded, with the Coastguard reaching the man just before 7pm.
+The Coastguard, police, including the Eagle helicopter, and St John Ambulance responded, with the Coastguard rescuing the man just before 7pm.

-A St John Ambulance spokeswoman said the job was "ongoing" and it was too soon to give an update on the man's condition, but the police spokesman said he was understood to be possibly suffering from hypothermia.
+A St John Ambulance spokeswoman said the man was taken by ambulance to North Shore Hospital in a serious condition.

+A police spokesman said earlier he understood the man was possibly suffering from hypothermia.

 The man was found behind a catamaran but it wasn't immediately known how long he had been in the water, or how he came to be tangled in the net, the spokesman said.